-Reproductive Toxicity (continued): High-dose animal studies produced negative effects on male and female fertility.
-Loperamide may appear in human breast milk.
-Because there is potential for adverse reactions in nursing infants, nursing mothers should be advised of these effects and the appropriate action should be taken to prevent exposure.
+Reproductive Toxicity: No fertility adverse effects in animal studies.
+Atenolol is excreted in human breast milk.
+Because of the potential for serious adverse reactions in nursing infants, nursing mothers should be advised of these effects and the appropriate action should be taken to prevent exposure.